-The following must be discussed at each Public Hearing conducted during the planning cycle:
+The following must be discussed at each Pu' Hearing conducted during the planning cycle:

-- Summarize the outreach efforts used in seeking input into the Area Plan from institutionalized, homebound, and/or disabled older individuals.
-Needs assessment was distributed to homebound seniors via the Meals on Wheels provider and through Senior Nutrition.
-A caregiver survey was also distributed to capture the needs of those older adults who relied on a caregiver to complete a survey on their behalf. - 3.
+- 1. Summarize the outreach efforts used in speking input into the Area Plan from institutionalized, homebound, and in abled older individuals.
+Needs assessment was distributed to homebound seniors via the Meals on Wheels provider and through Sunior Nutrition.
+A caregiver survey was also distributed to capture in a number of those older adults who relied on a caregiver to complete a survey on their behalf. - 2.
+Were proposed exp 5. diture. for Program Development (PD) or Coordination (C) discussed? ☑Yes.
+Go to question #3 ☑Not applicable, PD and/or C funds are not used.
+Go to question #4 - 3.
 Summarize the comments received concerning proposed expenditures for PD and/or C. Positive feedback about the Goals being linked to the Master Plan for Aging for ease of implementation.
 Comments about the need to "provide radically different" ways of providing services which will require more collaboration with subcontractors and CBO's.
 The COVID pandemic has highlighted the need for more collaboration and program development to capture and address new trends. - 4.
 Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services